chrisgrieser/nvim-tinygit/README.md

 		-- if commit message references issue/PR, open it in the browser openReferencedIssue = false,

+		-- how long to remember the state of the message input field when aborting keepAbortedMsgSecs = 300,
 	},
 	push = {
 		preventPushingFixupOrSquashCommits = true,
-		confirmationSound = true, -- currently macOS only
+		confirmationSound = true, -- currently macOS only, PRs welcome },
-	},
 	issueIcons = {
 		openIssue = "🟢",